shakacode/cypress-on-rails/README.md

 ### for VCR

+This only works when you start the rails server with a single worker and single thread

 #### setup

-Add you VCR configuration to your `cypress_helper.rb`
+Add your VCR configuration to your `cypress_helper.rb`

 ```ruby
 require 'vcr'